 If you’re found to be at fault after an accident or convicted of an on-road violation, your auto insurance rates are going to rise.
 The more offenses you accrue, the more expensive your auto insurance gets.

 In Kentucky, your first minor at-fault incident will lead to an extra $1,113.94 per year in car insurance payments.
-A DUI — considered among the most grave driving infractions — could grow your yearly insurance rates in Kentucky by as much as $1,084.15.
+A DUI — considered among the most serious driving infractions — could grow your yearly insurance rates in Kentucky by as much as $1,084.15.

 KENTUCKY CAR INSURANCE COSTS AFTER VIOLATIONS